Steam Engines

 Equipment Information

 St. Louis – San Francisco Railroad (“Frisco”) 1630 is the museum’s most famous steam engine.
 A “Russian Decapod,” it was built in 1918 for export to Russia but was embargoed when the Bolshevik Revolution took place.
 Instead the newly-completed engine was sold to the Frisco, which used it in both freight and passenger service into the 1950s.
-It was then sold to Eagle-Picher Mining and saw use hauling freight and aggregate trains until the mid-1960s.
+The Frisco later sold it to Eagle-Picher Mining, where it saw use hauling freight and aggregate trains until the mid-1960s.

 FUN FACT: Look closely at the front of the engine under the smokestack and you’ll see builder’s plates in both English and old-style Cyrillic – a holdover from the engine’s intended destination of Imperial Russia.